fholger/crysis_vrmod/Game/Manual/05_Vehicles.md

 Crysis features a variety of vehicles that you can control.

-*Note*: the vehicle controls are still fairly rudimentary at this point, and there is little in the way of comfort options for the rides.
+*Note*: the vehicle controls are not the most amazing in the world, and there is little in the way of comfort options for the rides.
 But a lot of the time, riding the vehicles is optional, so if you find them too uncomfortable or awkward, just proceed on foot.
+For the parts that you do need to be in a vehicle, you can enable the option to experience them in a 2D cinema view instead of full VR in the VR Settings.

 ## Entering and exiting vehicles
 Approach the vehicle and, while looking at it, press the off hand trigger to enter the vehicle.
 To leave again, press your left hand's A/X button.